DIMLEO/express-life/README.md

 Fast, unopinionated, minimalist web framework for [node](http://nodejs.org).

 ## Commit && Push
-	this is a draft project is a embryonic stage all changes or proposals are welcome
+	this is a test project, is a embryonic stage all changes or proposals are welcome

 # Getting Started